 Also Read: Career options after 12th

-What is the Job Roles offered after completing Bachelor of Journalism and Mass Communication (BJMC) in 2021
+What is the Job Roles offered after completing Bachelor of Journalism and Mass Communication (BJMC)

 There are a lot of job roles once you graduate in Journalism and Mass Communication in 2021.
 A few of the job roles are: